 Jemput-Jemput is a traditional Malaysian fritter snack that has been known to use banana, onions, anchovies or prawns.
 This tasty take on it uses our crickets.

 3. In the mixing bowl add the flour, salt, ginger paste, crickets, sliced onion and cabbage.

 4. Slowly add the water whilst mixing all the ingredients together.

 5. Heat the vegetable oil in the wok (filled so that it is a couple of inches deep).

 6. Using a tablespoon, drop balls of the mixture into the oil.

 7. Fry for 3-4 minutes or until golden brown.

-8. Remove from wok and set on tray lined with kitchen roll to drain excess oil.
+8. Remove from wok and set on a tray lined with kitchen roll to drain excess oil.

-9. Serve with pickled cucumber, sliced carrot and chili sauce.
+9. Serve with pickled cucumber, sliced carrot and chilli sauce.

 10. Eat on its own as a starter or with rice for a more substantial meal.